Tomostima cuneifolia: Conservation status

 The State of Illinois has listed Draba cuneifolia, Whitlow Grass as Endangered: The State of Ohio has listed Draba cuneifolia, Wedge-leaf Whitlow-grass as Threatened; The State of Kentucky has listed Draba cuneifolia, Wedge-leaf Whitlow-grass as Endangered; and The State of Tennessee has listed Draba cuneifolia, Wedge-leaved Whitlow-grass as a species of Special Concern.

 Lookalikes

-Other species of Draba; more broadly, small species of Cardamine and other springtime mustards.
+Other species of Draba and Tomostima; more broadly, small species of Cardamine and other springtime mustards.

+Taxonomy

+The species was first described as Draba cuneifolia by Thomas Nuttall in 1838.
+In 2012 Ihsan Ali Al-Shehbaz, Marcus Albert Koch, and I. Jordon-Thaden placed the species in genus Tomostima as T. cuneifolia.